Studio Ninja

 Premium $129/month $109/month

-• Starter: 1 user, AI, client portal -- no scheduling, no automation
+• Starter: 1 user, AI, client portal, templates, basic reports.
+No scheduling, no automation

 • 7-day free trial, 60-day money-back guarantee; US and Canada only